qmacdom/qmacdom/README.md

 </div>

-- 🔭 I’m currently working on an App to manage student dormitories as a project for one of my courses.
+- 🔭 I’m currently working on an app to manage student dormitories as a project for one of my courses.
 <!--
 **qmacdom/qmacdom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.